 ‘You should know that you can’t fit under this bridge’

 In the end I lost my rag and called him an “arrogant twat”.

 We turned around and moored, £20 overnight, at Wroxham Hotel.
 The phone rang.

 ‘Did you try and go under Wroxham bridge?’
 Herbert Woods queried.

 News travels fast.
 I expect the arrogant twat pilot grassed us up.

-Wroxham village is small but contains a Mcdonalds, a couple of expensive charity shops and several shops called ‘Roys’.
+Wroxham village is small but contains a Macdonalds, a couple of expensive charity shops and several shops called ‘Roys’.